vespa-engine/documentation/en/securing-your-vespa-installation.md

 redirect_from:
 - /documentation/securing-your-vespa-installation.html
 ---
+{% include note.html content="This document is only relevant for **self-hosting Vespa** as Vespa Cloud does this for you." %}

 It is critical to understand the security requirements and limitations of any networked system.
 Vespa is no exception.
 This document gives the most